charlax/python-education/learning-python/02-the-language.md

 ### Typing

+❓ Questions to ask orally:

+- Is Python weakly typed?
+- Is Python statically typed?

 - Types are always optional.
 - Types are not checked at runtime, only if you use a tool like `mypy`.